If you buy products through the links on this page, we may earn a commission. Learn more.

 Its vape juice provides 250 mg, 500 mg, or 1500 mg of full-spectrum CBD in a 15 ml container, giving it a potency ranging from medium (17 mg/ml) to very high (100 ml/ml).

-Formulated with a standard 50/50 blend of VG/PG, Funky Farms’ juice comes in four flavors: blueberry gelato, applejack pear, peach tangie, and mango sherbert.
+Formulated with a standard 50/50 blend of VG/PG, Funky Farms’ juice comes in three flavors: blueberry gelato, applejack pear, and peach tangie.
 It’s backed by third-party lab tests verifying its safety, potency, and the presence of multiple minor cannabinoids.

 Funky Farms is a relatively new brand best known for its wide variety of vape products, including e-liquids, cartridges, and disposables.
 Its hemp is sourced from farms in northern Oregon.